driabwb/CSCI3155Paper/rough_draft.md

 This was a compeletely unexpected result for many developers.
 A programmer used to nested lexical scoping would assume the ability to modify the score variable in the nested function.
 However, Python did not support this functionality until this PEP was implemented in Python 3.
 Although there are other ways of accessing the outer variables, they are not simple or direct.
 Python touts itself as being easy to read and ituitive, so in keeping these attributes a new resolution was needed.

 This PEP proposes a new keyword, 'nonlocal', to solve the scoping issue.
 The keyword acts as a override for searching the local scope only, saying that if the variable is not declared in this scope, look to the next outer scopes.
-Several other approaches to repair the problem, as well as other keywords, were purposed.
+Several other approaches to repair the problem, as well as other keywords, were proposed.
 The override solution was selected because it provided a clearer meaning and did not have the potential to break existing code.
 Among the other proposed keywords were global and outer.
 These two were less favorable because they either already had another meaning, as in the case of global, or were a commonly used variable name, as with outer.
 Nonlocal, while a little cumbersome, provided a good solution because it is very clear; it says exactly what it is doing.
 Thus, nonlocal was chosen as the proposed solution [1].

+The added functionality was also important to the full implementation of closures in Python.
+Closures are generally associated with functional programming as they are basically a referencing environment that allows for higher-order functions.
+Although Python technically has supprted closures since version 2.2, the addition of the 'nonlocal' keyword makes them explicit.
+[8]

 There were two main categories of solutions to this problem, those that suggested new syntax similar to JavaScript or Perl, where a name is bound (outer scope) s, and those that suggested new syntax where the name is used (inner scope) [1].
 This PEP eventually went the way of the new syntax in the inner scope, primarily because the first method would cause function definitions to become context sensitive depending on what names are bound in an outer scope.
 In other words, situations could arise where the exact same line of code could produce different results based on the previous binding and could be a source of confusion.